Flight shame: Surveys

-In autumn 2014, a German survey shown that Green Party voters travel more often by plane: 49% flew once a year compared to 42% of Left voters, 36% of CDU/CSU (Conservatives) supporters and 32% of SPD (Labour) supporters.
-None of them never flew, compared to 17%, 16% and 13% for the other supporters, respectively.
+In autumn 2014, a German survey showed that Green Party voters travel more often by plane: 49% flew once a year compared to 42% of Left voters, 36% of CDU/CSU (Conservatives) supporters and 32% of SPD (Labour) supporters.
+None of them had never flown, compared to 17%, 16% and 13% for the other supporters, respectively.
 Only 48% of the Green voters agreed with the statement "It's a good thing that many people can afford to fly today" while 69% to 77% of the other parties agreed.
 Greens supporters are often well educated and earn more than the average, and travel frequently for business and tourism.

-In Britain in 2015, a survey carried out by Travelzoo shown that Green Party supporters are the most likely to fly long-haul.
+In Britain in 2015, a survey carried out by Travelzoo showed that Green Party supporters are the most likely to fly long-haul.

 In February 2020, a French opinion survey conducted by Paul Chiambaretto, et al., of the Montpellier Business School showed that 90% of people overestimate the air transport share of CO_{2} emissions, more than half think it is over 10% instead of the actual figure of 2–3%.
 90% of people think the emissions per passenger have been stable or grew, while they actually reduced by 25% within the last 15 years and 70% overestimate modern aircraft fuel consumption (within 2–3 L/100 km per passenger) with 24% thinking they burn over 10 L/100 km per passenger.
 Of the 37% of French people who avoided air travel in 2019, 15% of them (% overall) preferred other transport means for environmental reasons.

 After the COVID-19 pandemic, 61% of people said that they intend to travel by air in 2021, more hindered by the travel restrictions than environmental concerns.
 The environment is a concern for those who avoided air travel before, around 20% of the surveyed population.

 In early 2022, the European Investment Bank published the results of its 2021–2022 Climate Survey, showing that 52% of Europeans under 30, 37% of people between 30 and 64 and 25% for people aged 65 and above plan to travel by air for their summer holidays in 2022; and 27% of those under 30, 17% for people aged 30–64 and 12% for people aged 65 and above plan to travel by air to a faraway destination.